dmbarbour/awelon/README.md

 # Awelon Project

-The Awelon Project is a realization of two relatively new models with the potential for disruptive improvement in how we handle human-computer interaction.
+The Awelon Project is a realization of two relatively new models with the potential for disruptive improvement in human-computer interaction.

-**Awelon** is a personal user and development environment, designed for lifelong operation.
+**Awelon** is a personal user and development environment that can support lifelong operation.
 Structures in the environment represent documents, graphs, diagrams, geometries, even animated values - video, sound.
-These documents and objects can serve a role similar to widgets and applications.
-User action in the environment - including navigation, copy-and-paste - is modeled as acts of programming.
-Users can program-by-example across different resources, and can extract their histories into reusable tools.
+User action in the environment - including navigation, copy-and-paste - are modeled by generating a stream of code to perform a transform on the environment.
+It is possible to extract and reuse or share subprograms from a user's action history.
+Thus, user macros or programming by example become widely feasible.

-**Reactive Demand Programming (RDP)** is a reactive model designed for live programming, persistence, and robust operation in open distributed systems.
-An RDP program is a behavior that continuously observes and influences external resources, capable of representing a service, framework, software agent, overlay network.
+**Reactive Demand Programming (RDP)** is a reactive model designed for robust operation in open distributed systems.
+An RDP program is a behavior that continuously observes and influences external resources.
+RDP subprograms can represent services, frameworks, agents, and overlay networks.
 Essentially, RDP is a variation of spreadsheets for general purpose programming.
-State in RDP systems is managed in external resources, simplifying orthogonal persistence and live programming.
-The notion of local, encapsulated state is expressed using linear types to exclusively bind state resources.
 See [AboutRDP](AboutRDP.md) for more.

-Awelon and RDP are related by a simple principle: structures in the user's environment have *meaning* to the user, and some of that meaning might be realized programmatically.
-That is, modifying the structure should have corresponding influence on the world.
-Or, conversely, the structure should gather and display information from the outside world - e.g. live documents or dashboards.
-This programmatic meaning is achieved by interpreting the user's environment as an RDP program.
+Awelon and RDP are related by a principle: objects in the user's environment have meaning to the user, and some of that meaning should be realized programmatically - by interpreting that structure as an RDP behavior.
+Consequently, manipulating a virtual structures can influence the real world.
+And virtual structure can also gather data for display.

-(For efficiency and zoomability, some behaviors are only active when the user is observing them, and various level-of-detail conditions may apply.)

-Users are able to share values, documents, and any tools they create.

-## Augmented Reality

-Awelon also has a goal of supporting augmented reality.
-Parts of the user's environment might be projected based on visual and GPS cues.
-In this case, the amount of metadata in the environment (regarding mapping to the real world) can often be greater than the useful data.

 ## Components of Awelon Project

-Awelon project is realized by a suite of new technologies.
-Some of these will initially be validated in Agda, but the goal is to bootstrap and integrate these products into Android devices, Meta glasses, and web services.

-The current technologies under development are:

-**Awelon Bytecode** (ABC) is a typesafe, tacit concatenative bytecode based on category theory and Hughes' arrows model.
-(ABC is tree-based, not stack-based.)
-ABC is designed primarily for RDP, but is also effective  for procedural or functional code.
-ABC serves multiple roles in Awelon project.
-It supports streaming, serialization, rewriting.
-ABC can record data structures and their history.
-ABC serves as a low-level distribution language that can be typechecked then compiled to LLVM or native code.

-**Awelon Object Language** (AO) is a thin layer above ABC, providing modularity and word-level abstractions to make it more human-friendly.
-Like other tactic concatenative AO is effective for the full range of abstractions, low to high level.

-**Wiki-based IDE for AO** is an initial programming environment, which will operate in the browser.

-After these technologies are developed and bootstrapped, development will start on the Awelon environment software.

-Each user has a personal environment whose state includes documents, diagrams, graphs, and geometries.
-User action is implicitly modeled as a pure, streaming `state -> state` functions in a tacit concatenative (TC) language, operating on the environment.
-State is interpreted as a live RDP program, and stateful widgets with real-world effects can be modeled with simple program manipulations.
-State includes the full user model: navigation, focus, clipboard, lenses, tools.
-The user model is thus fully programmable.
-The TC stream history remains accessible for rewriting (including undo), review, and program extraction.

-Awelon will include support for traditional KVM and web applications, but Awelon is ultimately aimed at augmented reality, augmented virtuality, and ubiquitous programming systems.
+Awelon project requires a language that is suitable for streaming, code generation, code extraction, functional transforms and RDP.
+This requirement has led to development of Awelon Bytecode (ABC) and a higher level language for working with ABC, called Awelon Object (AO).
+See AboutABC and AboutAO for more.

+Development of ABC and AO are necessary to an extent of bootstrapping and building a persistent web service with reasonable performance.
+Beyond that, an RDP implementation of ABC must be developed, and I would like to implement a wiki-based IDE for AO.

+The personal Awelon user environment will happen later, most likely targeting Meta glasses.
+It is feasible to develop the Awelon user environment in the desktop space, and I plan to do so eventually.
+But in the short term, I believe people will be more open to a new user experience with glasses.

+## How is Awelon Different?

 Awelon is not the first effort to unify UI and IDE.

-But it is the first to formally model the user and treat language extensions (tools, lenses) as first-class objects.
-This change enables acts of programming to be implicit.
-RDP enables precise value sharing; there is no need to 'ship the IDE' to share behavior.
-And due to robust orthogonal persistence and capability-based security, users can keep important information in the environment without fear of losing or exposing it.
+However, Awelon is perhaps the first to model the programmer as a first-class object in the language with no special privileges.
+This change is essential: it enables much programming to be far more implicit, in the form of user macros or tools and lenses.

+Awelon also addresses a common point of failure.
+In many languages, objects become entangled with their environment.
+This can happen for a wide variety of reasons - library bindings, reflection, references to shared state, nominative types.
+The consequence is that sharing fine-grained behavior often requires shipping the whole IDE.
+This hinders integration, reuse, and (importantly) *personalization*.
+One can hardly entrust personal information to an environment when sharing behavior is coarse grained.

+Awelon Bytecode is designed to simplify precise extraction and sharing of code.